helmfile/vals/README.md

 mysecretvalue: secretref+awssecrets://mysecret/value
 ```

-To leverage `GitOps` most by allowing you to review the content of `ref+awsssm://myconfig/value` only, you run `vals eval --exclude-secretref` to generate the following:
+To leverage `GitOps` most by allowing you to review the content of `ref+awsssm://myconfig/value` only, you run `vals eval --exclude-secret` to generate the following:

 ```yaml
 myconfigvalue: MYCONFIG_VALUE